Key facts

 - Three bacterial STIs (chlamydia, gonorrhoea and syphilis) and one parasitic STI (trichomoniasis) are generally curable with existing, effective single-dose regimens of antibiotics.

-- For Herpes and HIV, the most effective medications available are antivirals that can modulate the course of the disease, though they cannot cure the disease.
+- For herpes and HIV, the most effective medications available are antivirals that can modulate the course of the disease, though they cannot cure it.

 - For hepatitis B, antiviral medications can help to fight the virus and slow damage to the liver.